rangsimanketkaew/deepcv/docs/installation/compile.md

     ```
 More details on package dependencies installation and compilation of TensorFlow C++ API are available at https://github.com/rangsimanketkaew/tensorflow_cpp_api.

-## Compilation of PLUMED with DeepCV and TensorFlow
+## Compile PLUMED with DeepCV and TensorFlow

 DeepCV is implemented in PLUMED as a standalone module `deepcv`.
 The source code of a modified version of PLUMED is available at https://gitlab.uzh.ch/lubergroup/plumed2-deepcv.
 The following is instruction for compiling PLUMED with TensorFlow and DeepCV: